microsoft/azure-spring-boot/azure-keyvault-secret-spring-boot-starter-sample/README.md

 #azure.keyvault.enabled=true
 ```

-## Get KeyVault secret value as property
+## Get Key Vault secret value as property
-Now, you can get Azure KeyVault secret value as property.
+Now, you can use Azure Key Vault secret value as a configuration property.

 ```
 @SpringBootApplication